-Few records survive of the original garden, but the layout of the beds can be discerned from contemporary paintings and engravings and as far as possible we have chosen historically accurate fruit and vegetable crops.
+Few records survive of the original garden, but the layout of the beds can be discerned from contemporary paintings and engravings; as far as possible we have chosen historically accurate fruit and vegetable crops.

-A speciality of the era were the Grand Sallats, with many recipes published featuring intricate arrangements of 'no less than 35 ingredients' - well suited for adorning the royal table.
+A speciality of the Georgian era were the Grand Sallats.
+Many published recipes featured intricate arrangements of 'no less than 35 ingredients' - well suited for adorning the royal table.

 We may recognise some of the components, such as lettuce, rocket, endive, cucumbers and parsley.
 But how about Costmary, Hartshorn, Sweet Maudlin and Trick-madame?

 We are growing these, alongside more familiar vegetable crops, in the central area of the Kitchen Garden.
 Peaches, apricots, nectarines, cherries and plums grow on the sheltered walls and a formal, box edged bed of soft fruit and standard dwarf apples completes the look.

 The Kitchen Garden was originally built for William III and Mary II in 1689, on the site of Henry VIII's tiltyard.
 The tiltyard was divided into six square, walled areas, each approximately one acre in size.